iterative/dvc.org/content/docs/api-reference/make_checkpoint.md

 💡 Note that for non-Python code, the way to register checkpoints with DVC is to implement the steps above yourself.

-The stage definition in `dvc.yaml` should contain `outs` with the `checkpoint: true` value set, so that DVC enables checkpoint registration.
+The stage definition in `dvc.yaml` should contain at least one
+<abbr>output</abbr> with the `checkpoint: true` value set, so that DVC registers
+its checkpoint.

 ## Example: Every 100th iteration